michpice/michpice.github.io/README.md

 # v3

-Third iteration of my personal website built with Jekyll.
+My personal website built with Jekyll.

 > 📢 **PSA for those who want to fork or copy this repo and use it for their own site:**
 >